What Is The Actual Cost of Homeschooling in the UK? Could It Be Free?

 Of course, the cost of homeschooling was not even part of the reason we decided to homeschool.
 But I am really staggered with the savings.

-If you are seriously considering homeschooling check out my post on how to start homeschooling in the UK that will really help.
+If you are seriously considering homeschooling check out my post how to start homeschooling UK guide for more help.

 Zero.
 That’s right, it doesn’t have to cost you anything.